Govt. Tourism License 3195/080/81

 Difficulty of Annapurna Circuit Trek

 The Annapurna Circuit trek.
-Your experience, as well as your level of fitness, attitude, and schedule, will determine how difficult the seven days are.
+Your experience, level of fitness, attitude, and schedule will determine how difficult the seven days are.
 With the introduction of rough roads, more hikers are starting to cut their journey down by days.
-A place that would have taken many days of hiking can now be reached by getting into a 4×4 vehicle.
+A place that would have taken many days of hiking can now be reached by taking a 4×4.

 As an alternative to walking the entire mountain trek, there are often chances to use quicker dirt roads that still offer stunning views.
 Our trek guides will make sure you get all the views you want rather than relying solely on the dirt roads.